luissaavedra87/time-tracker/README.md

 ## Future Features

 - Create private projects where a user can invite friends.
-- Friends are able to accept or decline invitations to collaborate in projects.
+- Friends can accept or decline invitations to collaborate in projects.

 ## Author